RobotNerd/prose-english-format/README.md

 - Adding a backslash as a prefix will prevent the opening/closing brace from being recognized as a bracketed block.

-### Tags (TODO, FIXME, etc.)

-> TODO
-  - can be embedded in comments and in brackets
-  - keywords
+### Comment tokens

+Comment tokens are capitalized words that provide special metadata meaning to an author or editor.
+Tokens can be included in comments or in bracketed blocks.

+These tokens are recognized:
 - FIXME
 - IMPORTANT
 - NOTE
 - TODO

 ### Special names